wtg/Shuttle-Tracker-Flutter/README.md

 ## Features

-- Live updates displayed on map for shuttles, routes, and stops
+- Map page that contains live updates for shuttles, routes, and stops

-- Persistence for certain settings

-- Dark Mode functionality

-- Automatic route toggling

-- Routes page detailing each route and their stops
+- Routes page that allows users to see each route in detail and its associated stops

-- Splash screen that displays ShuttleTracker logo
+- Schedules page that directs users to the schedules for all routes

+- Settings page that allows users to customize the app to their liking

+- Dark Mode

+- Automatic route toggling based on time of day

 ## Setting up

 1. [Install Flutter](https://flutter.dev/docs/get-started/install).
 2. Clone the repository to your computer.
-3. Check the status of flutter by running ```flutter doctor```
+3. Open the project in your preferred editor
+   - NOTE: VS Code and Android Studio are the recommended editors for Flutter
 4. Retrieve all the required dependencies with ```flutter pub get```
-5. Run the app with ```flutter run```
+5. Open your preferred emulator (Android or iOS)
+6. Run the app by clicking the "green play button" on the top right of Android Studio or VS Code

 ## Contributing